SerjoschDuering/Grasshopper-StableDiffusion/README.md

 # Grasshopper-StableDiffusion

-A slightly modified version of ****[InvokeAI: A Stable Diffusion Toolkit](https://github.com/invoke-ai/InvokeAI) /** [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) where the stable diffusion model can be connected to grasshopper (or anything else) through sockets.
+A slightly modified version of **[InvokeAI: A Stable Diffusion Toolkit](https://github.com/invoke-ai/InvokeAI) /** [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) where the stable diffusion model can be connected to grasshopper (or anything else) through sockets.
 The preset mode is image2image translation where a prompt is combined with a guiding input image.
 In this case, the guiding image is taken from rhino's viewport.
-Additionally a simple humanUI interface is provided.
-Moreover, the script calling the stable diffusion model through a socket is wrapped in a hops definition in order to utilize the async functionality (while the image is computed the viewport won't freeze).
+Additionally, a simple humanUI interface is provided.
+Moreover, the script calling the stable diffusion model through a socket is wrapped in a hops definition to utilize its async functionality (while the image is computed, the viewport won't freeze).

 ![Untitled](https://github.com/SerjoschDuering/Grasshopper-StableDiffusion/raw/main/images/Untitled.png)
 ![Untitled](https://github.com/SerjoschDuering/Grasshopper-StableDiffusion/raw/main/images/spcow.PNG)